juandemarr/tienda-vuecli-2DAW/README.md

 Final project of Javascript, making the design and functioning of a videogame's shop website.

 Web framework: Vue CLI.

-CSS framework: SASS
+CSS framework: SASS.

 Also using HTML5, CSS3, Javascript, Bootstrap and a non-relational database.

 In => https://tienda-juegos-a5ff5.web.app